chlange/jeopardy/README.md

 	* Press Shift to restart sound or video
 * double jeopardy questions
 	* see answers/README or wiki for further instructions
-* Custom game data path
+* custom game data path
-	* export the environment variable jeopardyRoot to desired path (default: /usr/share/jeopardy)
+	* set the environment variable jeopardyRoot to the desired path (default: /usr/share/jeopardy)
+    * jeopardy creates the necessary directories in the custom path but keep in mind that you need to copy the content (sound, icon, answers)
 * maybe more...